KTH-IV1201/chat/README.md

 ## Installation

+1. Install node.js
+1. Clone this git repository
+1. Only for Windows users:
+   1. Change line 11 in `package.json` to`"start-dev": "SET NODE_ENV=development & nodemon src/server"`
+   1. Change line 12 in `package.json` to`"start": "SET NODE_ENV=production & nodemon src/server"`
-Install node.js, clone this git repository and install all required npm packages by giving the command `npm install` in the `server` directory.
+1. Install all required npm packages by giving the command `npm install` in the `server` directory.

 ## Start the Application